Welcome to FightTheBank.org

 Homeowners with sufficient equity can list their property with a qualified agent that understands the foreclosure process in their area.

 If a homeowner owes more on their property than it is currently worth, then they can hire a qualified real estate agent to market and sell their property through the negotiation of a short sale with their lender.
 This typically requires the property to be on the market and the homeowner must have a financial hardship to qualify.
 Hardship can be simply defined as a material change in the financial stability of the homeowner between the date of the home purchase and the date of the short sale negotiation.
-Acceptable hardships include but are not limited to: mortgage payment increase, job loss, divorce, excessive debt, forced or unplanned relocation, and more.
+Acceptable hardships include but are not limited to: mortgage payment increase, job loss, divorce, excessive debt, forced relocation, and more.